 (4) In the preceding seven years, has been certified or licensed for at least five years as an EMS provider, registered nurse or physician assistant in this state or another state;

-(5) Has passed the knowledge examination consistent with the certificate to practice as an EMS provider, within the preceding three years;
+(5) Has passed the knowledge examination consistent with the certificate to practice as an EMS provider, within the preceding three years.
+An individual who is a registered nurse or physician assistant must pass the knowledge examination at the paramedic level;

 (a) Eight hours in instruction specific to the field of emergency medical services;